Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Conservative Upper Confidence Bounds on Probability of Failure per Execution

 is solved by prior distributions such as those in Fig.~\ref{fig_CBIsoln_pl}, since $P(\,X< b \mid n\mbox{ executions, }s\mbox{ failures, }r\mbox{ consecutive failures} )$ from these priors equals the infimum. \end{theorem}

-\begin{example}[AVs] Consider an assessor's confidence in an AV being as safe as the average human driver\footnote{The exact statistic in the U.S. (2013) is $1.09e{\!-\!8}$, as used by \cite{kalra_driving_2016}.
-For simplicity we round this to $10^{-8}$ in the examples.} in terms of \textit{pfm} (so $b=10^{-8}$), after a fleet of the AVs have driven millions of miles.
-Using PK parameter values from \cite{zhao_assessing_2020}, we have: the engineering goal, $\epsilon=10^{-10}$, is 2 orders of magnitude safer than the pfm for human drivers; the lower bound on pfm is $p_l=10^{-15}$, representing the risk of catastrophic hardware failure.
-Fig.~\ref{fig_av_with_failures_example3} shows the confidence in $b$ under different values of $s$ (the total number of failures), $r$ (consecutive failures), $\phi_1$, and $\phi_2$. \end{example}
+\begin{example}[AVs] Consider an assessor's confidence in an AV being as safe as the average human driver\footnote{The exact statistic in the U.S. (2013) was $1.09e{\!-\!8}$, as used by \cite{kalra_driving_2016}.
+For simplicity we round this to $10^{-8}$ in the examples.} in terms of \textit{pfm} (so $b=10^{-8}$), after a fleet of AVs have driven millions of miles.
+Using PK parameter values from \cite{zhao_assessing_2020}, we have: the engineering goal, $\epsilon=10^{-10}$, is 2 orders of magnitude safer than the pfm for human drivers; and the lower bound on pfm is $p_l=10^{-15}$.
+Fig.~\ref{fig_av_with_failures_example3} shows confidence in $b$ under different values of $s$ (number of failures), $r$ (consecutive failures), $\phi_1$, and $\phi_2$. \end{example}

-Three observations from Fig.~\ref{fig_av_with_failures_example3} are: {\bf i)} like previous scenarios, the dashed curve shows that doubts in independent executions eventually undermine confidence in $b$ when no failures occur (\emph{cf.} Insight \ref{insight_baseline_good_news_due_to_posstive_cor}).
-However, all the other curves (except the solid curve) show that the occurrence of failures allows confidence to eventually asymptotically approach 1.
-This is counter-intuitive at first glance, but explained in Insight \ref{insight_failures_allow_conf_1}; {\bf ii)} unsurprisingly, more failures requires more testing for confidence in $b$ to grow (i.e. the dash-dot curve lies to the right of the dotted curve); and {\bf iii)} more consecutive failures requires even more testing (i.e. the space-dash curve lies to the right of the dash-dot curve).
+Three observations from Fig.~\ref{fig_av_with_failures_example3}: {\bf i)} like previous scenarios, the dashed curve shows that doubts in independent executions eventually undermine confidence in $b$ when no failures occur (\emph{cf.} Fig.s~\ref{fig_example1_baseline},\ref{fig_example2_nuclear}).
+However, the other curves in Fig.~\ref{fig_av_with_failures_example3} (except the solid curve) show that failures allow confidence $c$ to eventually approach 1.
+This is explained in Insight \ref{insight_failures_allow_conf_1}; {\bf ii)} unsurprisingly, more failures requires more testing for confidence in $b$ to grow (i.e., the dash-dot curve lies to the right of the dotted curve); and {\bf iii)} more consecutive failures requires even more testing (i.e., the space-dash curve lies to the right of the dash-dot curve).
 Section \ref{sec_senstivity_analysis}'s sensitivity analysis explores this further.